AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

    Pages are selected by three page sets.
 Cloud Manager uses the access logs from the AEM instances across Production and Stage to determine the following three buckets:

-   * Popular Live Pages: This option is selected to make sure that the most popular pages accessed by live customers are tested.
+   * *Popular Live Pages*: This option is selected to make sure that the most popular pages accessed by live customers are tested.
 Cloud Manager will read the access log and determine the top 25 most-accessed pages by live customers to generate a list of top `Popular Live Pages`.
 The intersection of these that are also present in Stage are then crawled on Stage environment.

-   * Other Live Pages: This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but important to test are tested.
+   * *Other Live Pages*: This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but important to test are tested.
 Similar to Popular live pages, these are extracted from the access log and must also be present on Stage.

-   * New Pages: This option is selected to test new pages that may have only been deployed to Stage and not yet to Production, but are must be tested.
+   * *New Pages*: This option is selected to test new pages that may have only been deployed to Stage and not yet to Production, but are must be tested.

      **Distribution of traffic across page sets selected**